reshamas/git-intro-workshop/workflows/README.md

 - avatar / "Your profile"
 - avatar / "Settings"

---
+---

-## Flow for Write/Speak/Code
+## Flow for Write/Speak/Code 2019
 1.  intro to Git & Github
 2.  go over GitHub options
-3. Everyone creates GitHub account
+3.  everyone creates GitHub account
 4.  create a repo on GitHub

 If there is time, we will: